NiccoloPuccinelli/SEM/README.md

 The folders are organized as follows:

 * *cross_validation* contains the results of the 4-folds cross-validation, computed to find the best hyperparameters combination for the *Deep LSTM Autoencoder*.
 * *datasets* contains the data used by *SEM*.
-The *raw* folder includes the raw metrics gathered from the execution of the *RS-Digital-Mirror*, while the *proc* folder includes, for each computation, the dataset obtained from the execution of the *Preprocessor*.
+The `raw` folder includes the raw metrics gathered from the execution of the *RS-Digital-Mirror*, while the `proc` folder includes, for each computation, the dataset obtained from the execution of the *Pre-processor*.
 More details can be found in the section below.
 * *failed_requests* contains the graphs of the *Failed_requests* index for each scenario.
 * *html_plots* contains the html visualization of all the raw metrics for each scenario.
 * *losses* contains the graphs of the losses computed during the training of the model.
 * *models* contains the trained models in `.pkl` format, that can be loaded for prediction.
-* *predictions* contains the metrics computed for the training set (lstm/) and the last event executed (lstm_fail/), which is overwritten for each execution.
+* *predictions* contains the metrics computed for the training set (`lstm/`) and the last event executed (`lstm_fail/`), which is overwritten for each execution.
 * *results* contains the graphs and the `.csv` data of the predictions of the model for each scenario.
 * *scalers* contains the scaler used for the normalization of the data by the *Pre-processor*.
 * *digital_mirror_docs* contains the documentation of the *RS-Digital-Mirror*, available [here](https://drive.switch.ch/index.php/s/lpLW3YXKCTdrSuW) in `.zip` format.

 The notebooks are organized as follows:

 * *main.ipynb* is the main notebook used for all the computation.
 It loads the data, pre-process them, eventually re-trains the model, and computes the results.
-The final results (`.png` graphs and `.csv` data) are saved in the results/ folder.
+The final results (`.png` graphs and `.csv` data) are saved in the `results/` folder.
 * *preprocessing_selection.ipynb* is the notebook used for selecting the best pre-processing strategy.
 * *preprocessing.ipynb* pre-process the data according to the best strategy, and performs normalization.
 * *cross_validation.ipynb* performs the 4-folds cross-validation to find the best hyperparameters combination for the model.
 * *preparation.ipynb* performs windowing and prepares the data to be given as input to the model.
 * *training_lstm.ipynb* instantiates and trains the model with the best hyperparameters combination.
-The model is then saved in the models/ folder.
+The model is then saved in the `models/` folder.
 * *predict.ipynb* performs the prediction task for training and events datasets.
-The results are then saved in the predictions/ folder.
+The results are then saved in the `predictions/` folder.
 * *utils.ipynb* contains several utility functions.

 ## Datasets

-The folder datasets/raw/ contains the data of all the scenarios, that is, the normal scenario used for training, 5 single-event scenarios, and 4 combined-events scenarios, in `.csv` format.
+The folder `datasets/raw/` contains the data of all the scenarios, that is, the normal scenario used for training, 5 single-event scenarios, and 4 combined-events scenarios, in `.csv` format.

 * `sf_normal_final_indicators_93600.csv` is the training dataset, which contains 27 hours of raw metrics gathered from the execution of the *RS-Digital-Mirror*.
 * `sf_underground_final_indicators_18000_day.csv` contains 5 hours of data corresponding to the **Underground alarm** scenario.